Building your PLN with Twitter: A Beginner’s Guide

 - If you like the tweets of another member and want to add their tweets to your home screen, you then become a follower of that member.

 - Suppose you want to send information to another member but want it to be private.
 In that case, you can send that member a message (like Facebook Messages).

 - Hashtags are used to group tweets together, for example, under a particular topic or event.
 It allows members to search for and find tweets relevant to that topic easily.

 When you log on to Twitter, there are a few key features you need to understand how to use.

 - Home – The homepage will show recent tweets from those you follow and suggestions for who else you may want to follow.
 You may also use the tweet box in the top right-hand corner to quickly post a message.

 - Your Profile – Clicking on your name in the top left corner will take you to your profile page.
 Here you can edit your information and images by clicking “Edit Profile.”
 This page showcases your information, tweets, and favourited tweets.

-- Notifications – The notifications page is a one-stop-shop for all the events that have occurred which you are linked to.
-It includes retweets or favourites of your own tweets and tweets that you have been mentioned in.
+- Notifications – The notifications page is a one-stop-shop for all the events that you are linked to.
+It includes retweets or favourites of your tweets and tweets others have mentioned you in.

 Follow the Conversation Using Hashtags